-In a report released last year, the U.S. Department of Agriculture estimated that the average cost of raising a child to age 18 is more than $245,000.
+Think it’s expensive to raise kids?
+You’re right.
+In a report released a couple of years ago, the U.S. Department of Agriculture estimated that the average cost of raising a child to age 18 is more than $245,000.
 And that doesn’t include college.

-Some of those average total costs from 2013 from the USDA’s report include:
+Some of those average total costs from the USDA’s report include:

 - Housing — $73,260

 - Health care — $20,130

 That bill might be tough to absorb, but there are ways to soften the financial blow.
 Here are some areas where you might be overspending — and tips for curbing those costs: